We have been roasting coffee for a long time, yet the competition scene has really only evolved over the last 14 years.

 Looking beyond the awards

-These are coffees we roast everyday and ship fresh to our customers around Australia from our Melbourne coffee roastery – more importantly, our winning entries are not special one-off, rare and exotic coffees that many other coffee companies tend to acquire purely for the purposes of entering into competitions to pickup medals for use in their marketing and then apply the “bait and switch” routine, offering an inferior coffee.
+These are coffees we roast everyday and ship fresh to our customers around Australia from our Melbourne coffee roastery – more importantly, our winning entries are not special one-off, rare and exotic coffees that many other coffee companies tend to acquire for a very short period purely for the purposes of entering into competitions to pickup medals for use in their marketing and then apply the “bait and switch” routine, offering an inferior coffee.

 If you are interested in reading more about coffee roasting competitions check out our blog here.